TITLE 92: TRANSPORTATION

 a) Applications for repossession agency licensure shall be filed on forms and contain the information prescribed by the Commission.
 Incomplete or incorrect applications for repossession agency licensure shall be refused or rejected by the Commission.

-1) Copies of government-issued photo identification such as a driver's license, state identification card, or passport for all persons required to submit personal photo identification under the Act; and
+b) Applicants for repossession agency licensure shall submit, along with their applications, copies of government-issued photo identification, such as a driver's license, state identification card, or passport for all persons required to submit personal photo identification under the Act.

 c) Applicants for repossession agency licensure shall disclose on their applications:

-1) Any civil judgments entered in the 5 years preceding the date of application by any legal forum other than the Commission arising from conduct while performing repossessions against the applicant or any individual required by Section 60 of the Act to submit to a criminal background check as part of the licensure process;
+1) All civil judgments entered in the 5 years preceding the date of application by any legal forum other than the Commission arising from conduct while performing repossessions against the applicant or any individual required by Section 60 of the Act to submit to a criminal background check as part of the licensure process; and

-d) The Commission shall review applications for repossession agency licensure to determine whether the applicant has satisfied the fitness criteria contained in the Act and this Part.
+e) The Commission shall review applications for repossession agency licensure to determine whether the applicant has satisfied the fitness criteria contained in the Act and this Part.
 If, upon review of an application, the Commission discovers that the applicant or any individual required to submit to a criminal background check as part of the licensure process has been convicted of any crime under the laws of the United States or any state or territory of the United States that is a felony, a misdemeanor an essential element of which is dishonesty, or a crime related to the practice of the profession [225 ILCS 422/80], the matter shall be set for an administrative hearing before an Administrative Law Judge to assist the Commission in determining whether the applicant is unfit by reason of conviction.

-e) At the hearing, the applicant shall have the burden of proving fitness by clear and convincing evidence.
+g) At the hearing, the applicant shall have the burden of proving fitness by clear and convincing evidence.